otacon239/inksplit/README.md

    pip install colormath
    ```
 2. **Download the script**:
-        Clone or download this repository, and copy the auto_color_seps.py script to your GIMP plug-ins directory:
+   Clone or download this repository, and copy the inksplit folder to your GIMP plug-ins directory.
+You can find this by going to `Edit > Preferences > Folders > Plug-Ins` and clicking the filing cabinet icon.

-        - On Linux: `~/.config/GIMP/2.10/plug-ins/`
-        - On Windows: `C:\Users\<YourUsername>\AppData\Roaming\GIMP\2.10\plug-ins\`
-3. Make the Script Executable (Linux/Mac):
+4. Make the Script Executable (Linux/Mac Only):
-   Run the following command to ensure the script is executable:
+   Run the following command in the inksplit to ensure the script is executable:
    ```
-   chmod +x auto_color_seps.py
+   chmod +x inksplit.py
    ```
-4. Restart GIMP:
+5. Restart GIMP:
    After installation, restart GIMP.
 The plug-in will appear under the Filters menu.

 ## Usage

-1. Open your raster image in GIMP.
+1. Open your image in GIMP and make sure what you are printing is on a transparent background.
 2. Select your desired color pallete in the Palettes panel.
-3. Navigate to Filters > Auto Color Separations.
+3. Navigate to Filters > InkSplit Color Separations.
-4. The script will process the image, reduce it to the chosen palette, and separate the colors into individual layers.
+6. The script will process the image, reduce it to the chosen palette, and separate the colors into individual layers.

 ## Contributing